 Recognising that all state experiences and processes are being filtered through a stage lens is very relevant if groups of people are experiencing challenging life conditions.
 People at the same stages of consciousness tend to group together quite strongly, particularly with the green egalitarian or postmodern stage (valuing care, diversity, inclusion and community).
 As with all stages, it will eventually manifest it’s shortcomings into the environment as a new set of wicked problems.
 This cloud does contain the silver lining that it drives the emergence of the next level – known as integral, second tier or yellow in spiral dynamics.

 In organisational or group settings, efforts to address wicked problems may often remain coloured by the very lens that is creating the challenging life conditions, making the process go round and round in circles.
-Systems often have to exhaust this process to a point where enough key individuals accept they don’t know the way forward and become open to real change.
-At this point, others who have already experienced that journey may become useful to share their experience.
-This can be very challenging for some as we know that stage lenses reject the values of other stage lenses, even those that are from the next step on the pathway.
-In systems, people who are genuinely up for growth need to be identified and brought together, otherwise they will be pulled back by those who don’t wish to change or are giving lip service to it.
-If the leadership of an organisation or system is not truly on board, then it should not even be attempted.
+Systems may have to exhaust this process to a point where enough key individuals accept they don’t know the way forward and become open to real change.
+At this point, new ideas from the next level have a chance to take a foothold.
+This can be very challenging for some as we know that the ‘first tier’ stage lenses up to and including green reject the values of other stage lenses, even those that are from the next step on the pathway.
+In systems, people who are genuinely up for growth need to be identified and brought together, otherwise they are likely to be held back by those who don’t wish to change or are giving lip service to it (and it is fine and understandable that some people may be quite happy where they are!).
+If the leadership of an organisation or system is not truly on board, then it may be unwise to attempt.
 Spiral dynamics assessment testing can be a very useful tool in this situation, as provided through Integral View.

 Further on the subject of gathering together, one of the values held by people with leading green stage lenses is that of community and so these people naturally form actual communities, often with a spiritual and / or ecological focus.
 Some of the problems associated with that same stage lens are around a lack of ability to generate money, sometimes termed ‘poverty consciousness‘.
 This can eventually become a very serious problem for people with this leading value system and for the communities where they gather.
 This is therefore a stage problem that requires awareness of stages and their dynamics to start to solve.
 More meditation might not be very helpful.
 Trying to solve that problem without integrating the awareness of the stage structure will miss the mark, waste energy and perpetuate the problem.
 Indeed, if a spiritual community sees the ego as something to remove rather than something to own, reprogramme and transform, then approaching this problem with more meditation may actually make the problem worse.